 - The hashing function returns an integer value that maps to a bucket range.
 The ranges are based on the traffic allocation breakdowns set in the Optimizely dashboard, and each corresponds with a specific variation assignment.

-- If the bucketing ID feature is used, the SDK will hash the bucketing ID (instead of the user ID) with the experiment ID and return a variation.
+- If the bucketing ID feature is used, the SDK will hash the bucketing ID with the experiment key (instead of the user ID) and return a variation.

 Updated 4 months ago